Twenty five years of service

 2004 to 2008

 The Coast Range Association vigorously worked to convince the Bush Adminstration that its planning process called the Western Oregon Plans Revision (WOPR) was in error.
-In 2008, the Obama administration set the WOPR plans aside admitting they were based on politically contrived science.
+In 2008, the Obama administration set the WOPR plans aside admitting the plan was based on politically contrived science.

 The CRA became the first organization in the Northwest to use Google Earth to view Forest Service and BLM stand data.
 We built KLM files to view the where native forest exists on federal lands.
-We have converted all of the remaining native forest stands on BLM lands and published the KML files for viewing in Google Earth.
+We have converted all of the native forest stands on BLM lands into KML files and published the files for viewing in Google Earth.
 We then buit a special website for this effort and it remains active today.
 See http://coastrange.org/wordpress/

 The CRA conceived and managed the production of An Ecological Economics Approach to Understanding Oregon’s Coastal Economy and Environment.
 Paula Swedeen was lead author and the report was published by the Audubon Society of Portland.
 This was our first major contribution to a new approach in coastal resource management, an approach grounded in community and a new economic perspective.

 The CRA developed a community presentation on the financial crisis.
-Themes of equity, ownership, and finance that animate our forest products industry are revealed to have similiar relevance to all other
+Themes of equity, ownership, and finance that animate our forest products industry are revealed to have relevance to other

 sectors of the economy.